EarthWolves/earthwolves.github.io/README.md

   frameborder="0"
 ></iframe>

-The third plot below performs similarly to the previous chlorpleth map, but this one is a chloropleth map for total power outage duration per state, with the darker the state, the more total duration of power outages it has faced.
+The third plot below performs similarly to the previous chlorpleth map, but this one is a chloropleth map for **total power outage duration per state, with the darker the state, the more total duration of power outages it has faced**.
 (Note: For a more relative and accurate representation, the values of frequencies were converted to log)
 <iframe
   src="plots/combined_power_outages_state.html"
   width="800"